stephan-mueller/maven-archetype/openliberty-archetype/src/main/resources/archetype-resources/README.md

 # ${artifactId}

 This is a project based on the microservice framework [Open Liberty](https://openliberty.io).
-It contains a hello world application, which demonstrates features of Quarkus and Eclipse Microprofile
+It contains a hello world application, which demonstrates features of Open Liberty and Eclipse Microprofile

 Software requirements to run the samples are `maven`, `openjdk-1.8` (or any other 1.8 JDK) and `docker`.
 When running the Maven lifecycle it will create the war package and use the `quarkus-maven-plugin` to create a runnable jar (fat jar) which contains the application and the Quarkus application server.
 The fat jar will be copied into a Docker image using Spotify's `dockerfile-maven-plugin` during the package phase.

+**Notable Features:**
+* Dockerfiles for runnable JAR & Server
+* Integration of MP Health and MP OpenAPI
+* Testcontainer-Tests with Rest-Assured, Cucumber and Postman/newman

 ## How to run